Pollokshields: Burgh Hall

 Pollokshields Burgh Hall was designed by Harry Clifford during the Scottish Renaissance in the late 19th century and is currently listed as a significant building of Pollokshields.
 Built in Ballochmyle Red Freestone, it was opened in 1890 by Sir John Stirling Maxwell, whose coat of arms is depicted in the entrance porch in the stone of the Hall and is recorded in marble in the floor.
 At one end of the building there is a high tower with a balcony.
 Throughout the building there are detailed stained-glass windows from the town of Pollokshields.
 The lodge house adjacent comprises two flats; the Sanitary Inspector and the Park Gardener used these facilities as living accommodation, and they are currently privately let by the Burgh Hall trust.
 In 1891 the Burgh Hall passed into the hands of Glasgow Council when the city extended its boundaries.
 In 1938 the back of the building was enlarged; this meant that the last gallery in the spacious hall had to be sacrificed in order to permit the building of the extension.

 By 1975 it was being used by the Social Work Department of Strathclyde Regional Council as an occupational day centre.
 In 1982 a decision was taken to sell it on the open market.
 This proved controversial—the residents of Pollokshields protested due to its connection to the heritage of the town and the historical significance to the area.
 Further protests ensued, so a charitable trust was formed to ensure that the building would continue to be publicly owned.
 The Trust acquired the building for £1 in 1986.
 Only in 1991 was the title transferred, with the condition that the derelict lodge house be restored within five years.
 Historic Scotland supported the heritage campaign, as well as other organisations such as the Heritage Lottery Fund, Glasgow City Council, and the Glasgow Development Agency.
 The lodge house and the ground floor of the Hall were completely refurbished and reopened around 1997.
 The lower ground floor has since attracted further funding and what was once little more than cellar space has been converted to a contemporary conference room, which can be directly accessed from the outside.

 Sports

 Clydesdale Cricket Club is located at Titwood on the periphery of Pollokshields.
 Founded in Kinning Park in 1848 by Archibald Campbell, it was formed by members of two previous clubs which played on Glasgow Green, to cater for the burgeoning residential developments south of the river Clyde.
 It is now the oldest surviving team sports club in Glasgow.
-On moving to Pollokshields in 1873, the club sold its previous grounds in Kinning Park to a newly founded football club called Rangers.
+On moving to Pollokshields in 1873, the club sold its previous grounds in Kinning Park to the world famous football club called Rangers.
 At that time, the club also fielded a football team, Clydesdale, which were runners-up to Queen's Park in the first Scottish Cup final in 1874, after many associated with the club had been instrumental in the foundation of the Scottish Football Association.